thaocad/PRS-on-SPARK/README.md

                         alleles of ambiguous SNPs (those whose A1 and A2 are reverese complements).
 Not using this will result in ambiguous SNPs be discarded.
+  --snp_log SNP_LOG     Specify the path for a log file that records the SNPs
+                        that are used at each threshold.
+Default is no log

 ```